-Stacey R. Roth, LCSW, Chief Operating Officer
+Stacey R. Roth, LCSW, President and Chief Executive Officer

-In her position as chief program officer, Stacey Roth, a licensed clinical social worker, oversees three divisions of Hillsides: 1) Campus-Based Services, including Hillsides Education Center, 2) Transition-Aged Youth Services for young adults transitioning from foster care to adulthood, and 3) Community-Based Outpatient Services, which includes all Family Resource Center programs.
-Since 1996, Stacey has been a part of Hillsides family.
-Stacey was a social worker in Tradewinds cottage for seven years before moving to the Family Resource Centers.
+Stacey, a licensed clinical social worker, has been a part of Hillsides since 1996.
+Stacey was a therapist in Tradewinds cottage for seven years before moving to the Family Resource Centers.
 As coordinator at of the school-based mental health program at San Rafael Elementary, Stacey oversaw the counseling and support services for students and their families.

 She quickly became the clinical director and in less than a year was asked to be the director of Family Resource Centers.
-Overseeing all aspects of Family Resource Centers programs, Stacey was responsible for managing the school-based mental health programs, numerous Los Angeles County contracts for programs such as Family Support, Family Preservation, and Mental Health Services Act.
-In addition, Stacey oversaw the three Family Resource Centers locatd at Pasadena, Baldwin Park, and downtown Los Angeles.
+Overseeing all aspects of Family Resource Centers programs, Stacey was responsible for managing the school-based mental health programs and numerous Los Angeles County contracts for programs such as Family Support, Family Preservation, and Mental Health Services Act.
+In addition, Stacey oversaw the three Family Resource Centers located at Pasadena, Baldwin Park, and downtown Los Angeles.
 Stacey oversaw the relocation of the Family Resource Center from the Cathedral Center location in Echo Park to its current site in Los Angeles.
 In addition, she has encouraged the expansion of mental health programs to serve many more families in Greater Los Angeles, East Los Angeles and the San Gabriel Valley.

-One of her main priorities as chief program officer is to lead Hillsides in adopting Trauma Informed Care, part of a movement in the mental health field to recognize profound cognitive, social and emotional impacts of trauma, especially among public mental health clients.
+One of the priorities dear to Stacey’s heart is Hillsides commitment to Trauma-Informed Care (TIC), part of a movement in the mental health field to recognize the profound cognitive, social, and emotional impacts of trauma, especially among public mental health clients.
 TIC has been shown to reduce the length of treatment and improve outcomes for clients.
-Stacey has been leading the effort to train all Hillsides employees in trauma-informed practices that are endorsed by the National Council on Behavioral Health.
-She has been appointed as the vice chair of the steering committee for a Los Angeles Trauma Informed Care Task Force.
-These practices have been shown to reduce the length of treatment and improve outcomes for clients.
+Stacey has been leading the effort to train all Hillsides employees in trauma-informed practices that are endorsed by the National Council on Behavioral Health since 2013 and she has overseen a TIC committee of Hillsides employees.

 Carrie Espinoza, Chief Advancement Officer